PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 Background
 ~~~~~~~~~~

-**Proximal Policy Optimization(PPO)** is a reinforcement learning algorithm inheriting some of the
+**Proximal Policy Optimization(PPO)** is a reinforcement learning algorithm
+inheriting some of the
-benefits of :doc:`TRPO<trpo>`,
+benefits of :doc:`TRPO<trpo>`.
-however, it is much simpler to implement.
+However, it is much simpler to implement.
 PPO shares the same goal as TRPO:

 .. note::
-    How can we take the largest possible improvement step on a policy update
+    Take the largest possible improvement step on a policy update
     using the available data, without stepping too far and causing performance
-    collapse?
+    collapse.

 However, instead of using a complex second-order method like TRPO, PPO uses a
 few tricks to keep the new policies close to the old ones.
 There are two